Community Support Organiser

 |Battersea and Tooting||These sessions are delivered at Battersea Park Millennium Arena by specialist exercise instructors.
 The sessions are expected to run at the same time each week and details can be provided on enquiry.
 There will be some time required outside of these sessions to support people to achieve their goals.
 We need five people aged over 18.||Beth Brown on 020 8871 6756 or firstname.lastname@example.org|

 |Stockport (local leisure centre yet to be confirmed)

-As a Stroke Ward Referral Officer, you'll be talking to stroke survivors, their families and carers about the support that is available and then making a referral to Lincolnshire Family & Carer Support Service.
+As a Stroke Ward Referral Officer, you'll be talking to stroke survivors, their families and carers about support that is available and making a referral to Lincolnshire Family and Carer Support Service.
 This will take place on the stroke ward at Louth hospital.

-You’ll collate information packs about the Lincolnshire Family and Carer Support Service, deliver service information packs to stroke survivors and their families and carers on the stroke ward and briefly outlining the service that is offered and answer basic questions that stroke survivors, their families or carers have about the service.
+You’ll put together information packs about the Lincolnshire Family and Carer Support Service and deliver these packs to stroke survivors, their families and carers on the stroke ward.
+You will need to be able to briefly explain the service and answer basic questions.

 You will also order leaflets, factsheets and any other material that is needed for the service information packs.

 Please read the full role description before applying.
 We currently have no open opportunities in this role.